MatthewWaller/myVirtualTourist/README.md

 # myVirtualTourist

-App that can let a user pic a spot on the map and see Flickr images from that location.
+App that can let a user pick a spot on the map and see Flickr images from that location.
 Part of Udacity coursework

 ## Common Usage